All Episodes

 Yeah, yeah.

-And so that that's it's it's all under the table.
+And so that's it's it's all under the table.

-It's uh it's indentured servitude, and nobody wants to change that.
+It's slave labor, it's uh it's indentured servitude, and nobody wants to change that.

-Another point I wanted to make was uh Kathy Lee Gifford and some other people who went clothes manufacturing and things like that were really raped over the coals a number of years ago because their clothes were being That's right.
+Another point I wanted to make was Kathy Lee Gifford and some other people who went close manufacturing and things like that were really raked over the coals a number of years ago because their clothes were being that's right.

-Remember vacation uh next week, big back a week from Monday.
+Remember, vacation next week, big back a week from Monday.

-You'll miss Have a great weekend, folks, and a um try your best to get by next week.
+Have a great weekend, folks, and try your best to get by next week.

 We'll both miss each other and reunite a week from Monday.